Mortal Kombat 3: Gameplay

 All of the different styles of finishing moves featured in Mortal Kombat II (Fatalities, including the non-lethal Babality and Friendship moves) return in MK3.
 Additionally, Animalities, where the character transforms into an animal in order to kill their opponent, are featured for the first time.
-To perform an Animality, the player must first perform a Mercy, another new feature where the character can restore a tiny amount of their opponent's health bar after winning two rounds.
-If the opponent is defeated again, an Animality can be performed.
+To perform an Animality, the player must first perform a Mercy, another new feature where the character can restore a tiny amount of their opponent's health bar after winning the third round (the winner of the match should have lost a round prior).
+If the opponent is defeated again after showing Mercy, an Animality can be performed.
 Finally, three new Stage Fatalities can be performed in the Subway, the Bell Tower and the Pit 3.

-Another concept introduced in this game is the "Kombat Kode", a six-symbol code entered at the VS screen in a two-player game to modify gameplay, fight hidden characters or display certain messages.
-Also introduced in this game was the "Ultimate Kombat Kode", a 10-character code using symbols, that could be entered on the game over screen after the continue screen disappears in single player mode.
+Another concept introduced in this game is the "Kombat Kode", a 6-symbol code entered at the VS screen in a two-player game to modify gameplay, fight hidden characters or display certain messages.
+Also introduced in this game was the "Ultimate Kombat Kode", a 10-symbol code, that could be entered after the timer runs out on the continue screen in single player mode.
 It was used to unlock a robotic version of the character Smoke; it can be done by either the player or the arcade operator.
 The arcade owner could reset this code by accessing the game's diagnostic menu and resetting the game to the factory settings within the MK3 cabinet (except in version 2.1, which can only be done by accessing the EJB menu).
 The codes were revealed through gaming magazines, promotional material, and other Mortal Kombat media; three pinball machines released around this time by Williams/Bally/Midway, Jack-Bot, No Fear: Dangerous Sports, and Theatre of Magic, also provided codes, and some of the text messages in this game were intended to lead players to the hidden codes in those games.